brombal/stylix-docs/markdown/other-components.md

 If a component accepts a prop that conflicts with a CSS property name, the CSS property will take precedence.
 This can present a problem in certain scenarios.
 For example, in some UI component libraries (such as Material UI), it is common for components to accept a `color` prop to specify a predefined theme color such as "primary" or "secondary."
 Because `color` is also a CSS property, Stylix will incorrectly interpret the value as the CSS text color instead of passing it to the component.

-In this case, the `$el` prop can accept a complete React element instead of a component:
+In this case, the `$el` prop can accept a complete React element instead of just a component name:

 ```tsx
 import $ from 'stylix';